The Sea Anemone Purine Caissarone: Adenosine Receptor Antagonism

 Digital Object Identifier (DOI)

 Cooper, Rol A.; De Freitas, JC; Porreca, Frank; Eisenhour, Cynthia M.; Lukas, Ronald; and Huxtable, Ryan J., "The Sea Anemone Purine Caissarone: Adenosine Receptor Antagonism" (1995).
-Neurobiology Articles.
+Translational Neuroscience.
 284.